The Maven Meter: Venetian Macao Casino & Hotel

 VENETIAN MACAO RESTAURANTS

 The Venetian has a lot of restaurants and I don’t get paid by the word anymore.
 In fact, I don’t get paid at all.
-So for this review, I’ve only included the main eateries, dividing the list between International and Chinese fare.
+So for this review, I’ve only included the main eateries, dividing the list between International and Asian fare.

 Western and International